melezhik/outthentic/README.md

 ## Suite

 Outthentic suite is a bunch of related stories.
+You may also call suite as projects.

-One may have more then one story at your project.
+One may have more then one story at the project.

 Just create a new directories with a story data inside: